fbpx

 Phase I Permit Application - Site And Soil Testing (perc test)

 The Phase I permitting application includes completing a form provided by the County that includes the general overview of the property and the plans for the new septic system.
-This permitting phase requires a plot map with the proposed home site so that proper setback requirements can be met in determining the placement of the septic system.
-If you aren’t quite sure where you plan to put the home or if the testing is required for the bank to loan on the land, we will pick a good middle point and test there.Β
+The permitting phase requires a plot map of the proposed home site.
+This helps us meet the proper setback requirements when placing the septic tank.
+If you aren’t quite sure where you plan to put the home or if the testing is required for the bank to loan on the land, we will pick a good middle point and test there.

 Our advice: if you aren’t submitting a plan to construct right away, just let us know.
 We’ll skip sending in phase 1 testing to the County for you.
 We’ll give you the report and you can submit the Phase 1 when you are ready to build and know the exact location of your home and out buildings.

-Part of the Phase I permitting is to have a site and soil test conducted, interchangeably referred to as a perc test.Β This test is completed by digging three holes on the property.
+Part of the Phase I permitting is to have a site and soil test conducted, interchangeably referred to as a perc test.
+This test involves digging three holes on the property.
 Two in the area of the proposed disposal field and one in the proposed reserve disposal field.
-Each hole is dug to the County requirements.
+We dig each hole to meet County requirements.
 (A full percolation test is done a bit differently than the site & soils, we’ll address those later).

 We work together with a licensed sanitarian who will perform our site and soils evaluation the same day as the hole excavation.
-Once the holes are prepped ourΒ licensed sanitarian conduct a test determine the SOIL ABSORPTION RATE (otherwise known as the SAR).Β This is the rate at which the soil is able to absorb water that is introduced and explains the basic makeup of the soil characteristics.
-This number is used to help design the complexity of the disposal field that will be required to receive the effluent water from the septic tank once it is installed.
-The sanitarian will also provide a site analysis based upon proposed plot map to ensure that required setback measurements are possible with proposed home site.Β
+Once the holes are prepped our licensed sanitarian conduct a test determine the SOIL ABSORPTION RATE (otherwise known as the SAR).
+This rate measures how quickly the soil absorbs water and explains the basic makeup of the soil’s characteristics.
+We use this number to design the disposal field needed to handle the effluent water from the septic tank once installed.
+The sanitarian will also provide a site analysis based upon proposed plot map to ensure that required setback measurements are possible with proposed home site.

-After testing and observation areΒ completed, we will back-fill the holes and we’re done!
+After completing the testing and observation, we’ll back-fill the holes and finish the job!
 Our sanitarian will prepare the 6 page report required by the County and return it back to us in 3-5 business days.
-Once the report is returned with the SAR results, Phase II permitting can move forward.Β
+Once we receive the report with the SAR results, we can move forward with Phase II permitting.

-If a site and soils tests end with unfavorable conditions for a regular conventional system, a full percolation test will need to be conducted.
-This test is a bit more involved and will be explained further at the test site if it becomes applicable to your situation.Β If your area of desired construction is already in an area popular for required ATU systems, we will alert you and plan accordingly for that test.
+If site and soil tests show unfavorable conditions for a conventional system, we will need to conduct a full percolation test.
+This test is more complex.
+We will explain it further at the test site if it applies to your situation.
+If your area of desired construction is already in an area popular for required ATU systems, we will alert you and plan accordingly for that test.
 CONVENTIONAL SYSTEMS DO NOT REQUIRE FULL PERC TESTS IN ARIZONA, so we always try to save our customers money by performing the site and soils first.

 Phase II Permit Application and Septic System Design

-This phase of the permitting process is where you submit your septic system design to the county for approval to construct.
-This phase includes selecting the proper septic tank size and designing a disposal method that is best based upon the SAR number that was provided in Phase I. Β
+In this phase of the permitting process, you submit your septic system design to the county for construction approval.
+You will select the proper septic tank size.
+Then, you will also design the best disposal method based on the SAR number provided in Phase I.

-Selecting the proper septic tank size is done one of two waysΒ and may actually consider both in close calculations.Β First, a current floor plan design will be required for this permitting phase to determine the number of bedrooms in the home and the number of plumbing fixtures that will be connected to the septic system. (this is includes garage sinks, barns, pool bathrooms, guest quarters, etc).
+Selecting the proper septic tank size is done one of two ways and may actually consider both in close calculations.
+First, a current floor plan design will be required for this permitting phase.
+This will allow us to determine the number of bedrooms in the home and the number of plumbing fixtures that will be connected to the septic system. (this is includes garage sinks, barns, pool bathrooms, guest quarters, etc).
 Each plumbing fixture in the home is given a number based upon water usage required to operate each.
 An example of this would be a bathroom sink would represent 1 fixture where a toilet would represent 3 fixture-unit count; more usage, more water.
 All fixtures are added to a calculation sheet and a grand total of “fixtures” is notated.
 Also counted is the number of bedrooms in the home.
-Dens may also be counted as bedrooms in some cases.
+In some cases, dens may be counted as bedrooms.

 With these two numbers we are able to properly identify the best tank size for the home’s predicted water usage.
-Sometimes when a new home is constructed, there are plans to build an addition or a garage/shop in the near future.
-These future additions can be taken into consideration when selecting a tank size.
-The system may appear to be a bit over-sized for the current home, but that eliminates the need for septic system re-construction down the road when the additional rooms or fixtures go over the permitting limit.
+Sometimes, new home construction includes plans for a future addition or a garage/shop.
+Consider these future additions when selecting the tank size.
+The system may seem oversized for the current home.
+However, this prevents the need for septic system reconstruction later when additional rooms or fixtures exceed the permit limits.

 septic chamber field gilbert az

-In addition to selecting the correct septic tank size, the disposal field complexity must be calculated using the numbers from the bedroom/fixture count and the SAR number obtained in Phase I-Site and Soil testing.Β The most common conventional septic system disposal fields in Arizona are seepage pit(s), leach lines, or chamber systems.Β Each disposal field is quite different from the other and each are used for separate needs and applications.
-Each field also has it’s own special calculation to ensure that the depth or length of the fields is adequate to take the estimated effluent that is produced each day from the septic tank.
-If your soils test comes back requiring an advanced treatment unit, we can advise on the best system for your particular home, usage and the maintenance requirements.
+Along with selecting the correct septic tank size, we calculate the disposal field complexity.
+This uses numbers from the bedroom/fixture count and the SAR number from Phase I-Site and Soil testing.
+The most common conventional septic system disposal fields in Arizona are seepage pit(s), leach lines, or chamber systems.
+Each disposal field differs and serves separate needs and applications.
+Each field also has it’s own special calculation.
+This ensures that the depth or length is adequate to handle the estimated daily effluent from the septic tank.
+If your soil test requires an advanced treatment unit, we can help.
+We will recommend the best system for your home, usage, and maintenance requirements.

 Designing a septic system is a matter of acquiring the correct septic tank size and the correct disposal method and it’s individual complexity.

-Β Proper septic system design will ensure that you will have a system that will last you many years and perform it’s job properly.
-Once the system is designed and all of the documents are submitted correctly to the County, an Approval to Construct will be issued by the County.
-This is the green light needed to commence the installation process.
+Proper septic system design will ensure that you will have a system that will last you many years and perform it’s job properly.
+After designing the system and submitting the documents to the County, they will issue an Approval to Construct.
+This approval is the green light to begin the installation process.

-We offer complete permitting service for both phases of this process.Β Our service includes the completion of all applications, gathering of all required documents, complete scaled site plans, inspection scheduling and more.
+We offer complete permitting service for both phases of this process.
+Our service includes completing all applications, gathering required documents, creating scaled site plans, and scheduling of the inspections.
 We’ve done all of the hard work in learning what is required to complete these permits as quickly as possible.
 Let us help you today!

 Full Septic Installation Service

-Once the Approval for Construction has been issued by the County, we can get your installation job scheduled to begin.
-Most systems can be installed within one – two week’s time, with county inspections.
-Our installation crew uses our own excavating equipment and we are fully licensed and insured to handle this big job.
+Once the County issues the Approval for Construction, we will schedule your installation job to begin.
+We typically install most systems within one to two weeks, including county inspections.
+Our installation crew uses our own excavating equipment.
+We hold full licenses and insurance to handle the job.
 Our installation team has years of experience and are some of the nicest guys you’ll ever meet.
-Excavating is done to set the septic tank first and then the disposal field is excavating and installed.
-Upon completion of that, the two parts of the system are tied together with the proper plumbing and connections.
+We first excavate to set the septic tank.
+Next, we excavate and install the disposal field.
+Finally, we connect the two parts of the system with the proper plumbing and connections.

-When the installation construction is completed, an inspection will be called into the respective County.
-A representative is usually on-site with 48 hours to inspect the final construction of the septic system before any portion of the system is covered up.
-Once we have received the tag to go ahead and cover, we will complete the project with precision and leave your septic area clean and presentable.
+After completing the installation, we will call in the inspection to the respective County.
+A representative typically arrives on-site within 48 hours.
+They inspect the final construction before we cover any part of the system.
+Once we receive the tag to proceed, we will complete the project with precision.
+We’ll ensure your septic area is clean and presentable.
 And that’s it!
 You can now enjoy the use of your properly installed septic system.
-At the conclusion of your project, you will be given a permit package with all documentation included for your files and a maintenance manual for your system.
+At the end of your project, you will receive a permit package with all documentation for your files.
+You will also get a maintenance manual for your system.

 Septic System Alterations

-It is important to know that there are two equally important components to a septic system: the septic tank and the disposal field.Β When one portion of the of septic system has failed and needs to be replaced, it is referred to as a septic system alteration.
+It is important to know that there are two equally important components to a septic system.
+There is the septic tank and the disposal field.
+When one portion of the of septic system has failed and needs to be replaced, it is referred to as a septic system alteration.
 Common situations where an alteration may come into play could be these:

 • If the septic tank is eroded, deteriorated or cracked beyond repair and the disposal field is still performing well, you may only need to replace the septic tank.